Become a Project Leader

 - Follow all FoodCycle policies and procedures

-- Complete a DBS check and attend safeguarding training
+- Complete Level 2 Food Safety, Food Allergens and safeguarding training

-- Complete the project report on our website after leading a session
+- Complete the session project report on our website after leading a session

 Click here to apply.